-The District's investment in capital assets for its governmental activities as of June 30, 2022 amounts to \$314.2 million (net of accumulated depreciation).
+The District's investment in capital assets for its governmental activities as of June 30, 2023 amounts to \$402.6 million (net of accumulated depreciation).
 This investment in capital assets includes land, construction in progress, buildings and improvements, and furniture and equipment.
-Construction on a new high school, junior high, and elementary school commenced during the 2022 fiscal year.
-The total net increase in capital assets for the current year was \$23.0 million or 7.9%.
+Construction on a new high school, junior high, and elementary school commenced during the 2022 fiscal year and has continued throughout fiscal year 2023.

 The capital projects fund is used to account for costs incurred in acquiring and improving sites, constructing and remodeling facilities, and procuring equipment necessary for providing educational programs for all students in the District.
 In November 2021, voters approved \$279.0 million in general obligation bonds for the construction of a new high school, junior high, elementary school, and rebuild of an elementary school.
-As of June 30, 2022 \$90.0 million of the authorized general obligation bonds have been issued.
-Unspent bond proceeds as of June 30, 2022 totaled \$57.7 million.
+As of June 30, 2023 \$191.0 million of the authorized general obligation bonds have been issued.
+Unspent bond proceeds as of June 30, 2023 totaled \$82.3 million.

-WEBER SCHOOL DISTRICT'S Capital Assets June 30, 2022 and 2021
+WEBER SCHOOL DISTRICT'S Capital Assets June 30, 2023 and 2022